Markbalino/Brow/README.md

-# di po ito yung main repository
+# di po ito yung main repository yung name po is SogoBoys

 django is on the Web folder